or scroll for tips (and a little nostalgia).

 Yes, you can.
 It’s a little harder to dissolve so just be sure to dissolve the sugar first over low heat before bringing the sugar mixture to a boil.

 Q. How long does mock cream last?

 It should last a few days in the fridge.

 Q. What can I use mock cream for?

 Keep scrolling for the tested and tweaked version below in the recipe card.

 - 225 grams unsalted butter

 - 1 teaspoon vanilla essence

 - Combine sugar and water in a saucepan.
-Stir to dissolve while bringing to the boil.
+Stir over low-medium heat to dissolve the sugar completely before bringing mixture to the boil.
 Simmer for 5 minutes.

-- Place in fridge and allow to cool.
+- Place sugar mixture in fridge and allow to cool.